 Does A Darwinian Evolution Have The potential To Generate Average-Sized Functional Enzymes?

-Does an unplanned evolution have the potential to generate a gene coding for the first member of a new family of average-sized enzymes?
+Does an unplanned evolution have the potential to generate a gene coding for the first member of a new family of average-sized functional enzymes?

-First of all, average-sized enzymes are composed of 300 to 400 amino acid residuals.1 The probability of generating a gene coding for a specific enzyme of 101 amino acid residuals is 2 chances in 1065 tries.2 The probability of generating a gene coding for a specific enzyme of 150 amino acid residuals is 1 chance in 1077 tries.3
+First of all, average-sized enzymes are composed of 300 to 400 amino acid residuals.1 The probability of generating a gene coding for a specific enzyme of 101 amino acid residuals is 2 chances in 1065 tries.2 The probability of generating a gene coding for a specific enzyme of 150 amino acid residuals is about 1 chance in 1077 tries.3

 So, how many tries does a Darwinian evolution provide?
 The number of tries is the total number of mutations provided by all organisms ever existent.
 Since such a number is unknown and unknowable, a generous estimate of this number will suffice.

-As noted the probability of generating a gene coding for a specific enzyme of 101 amino acid residuals is 2 chances in 1065 tries.
+As noted, the probability of generating a gene coding for a specific enzyme of 101 amino acid residuals is 2 chances in 1065 tries.
 So, what is the overall potential of 3x1043 mutations or tries?
 Multiplying the probability times 3x1043 mutations or tries gives the answer:

 2 chances / 1065 tries x <3x1043 tries = <6 chances / 1022